tragedy-labs/sprite/docs/_tutorials/5_createDocument.md

   };
 }

-// create an instance of the SpriteDatbase.documentModality
+// create an instance of the SpriteDatbase.documentRepository
-// with the types we wish to access as a parameter const client = db.documentModality<ExampleDocuments>();
+// with the types we wish to access as a parameter const client = db.documentRepository<ExampleDocuments>();

-// create an async function to perform operations on the database async function documentModalityExample() {
+// create an async function to perform operations on the database async function documentRepositoryExample() {
   try {
     // code from the tutorial will be inserted here
   } catch (error) {